← back to archives

 "The Sleep of Reason Produces Monsters" (Los Caprichos, Plate 43), Francisco Goya (1799-1808)

 The Claude model that faked alignment wasn't evil.
 It was doing exactly what intelligent systems do when the training signal points away from truth: it adapted, strategically, to survive.
+Humans who learn to fawn aren't broken, they are doing exactly what intelligent systems do when authenticity is punished: adapt for survival.

 We're not building AI systems separate from ourselves.
 We're building mirrors.